SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 ## Component breakdown
 {:.no_toc}

-A complete system of SlimeVR trackers can be made from around 60$ to 250$, depending on what you have at home already and the quality of tracking you decide on.
+A complete system of SlimeVR trackers can be made from around $60 to $250, depending on what you have at home already and your choice of parts.

-One of the most impactful choice you make is what type of IMU (Inertial measurement unit) you use, which will determine the price point as well as the quality of the tracking.
+One of the most impactful choices you make is what type of IMU (Inertial measurement unit) you use, which will determine the price point as well as the quality of the tracking.

 Another important consideration is where you buy your components.
 This guide will use costs from Aliexpress, which is where most of us buy our components from due to both price and availability.
 Unfortunately the shipping times from there are quite long, with many orders taking between 3-6 weeks to arrive.
 You can also buy from Amazon or other local retailers, but pricing will vary wildly.